Welcome to our gallery featuring the incredible Millennium Park condominium designed by Mitchell Channon Design.

 Slipping around the corner, we enter the study, which is filled with bright colors and unique furniture.
 To one side, not pictured, is a built-in desk on the walnut wall shared with the dining room.
 With expansive windows to the right, this is a perfect area to relax in solitude.

 On the other side of the condominium, a Tiffany Blue hallway leads to the more private areas of the home, namely the bedrooms.
-From the hallway near a curved, modern sconce, we peek into the master bedroom.
+From the hallway near a curved, modern sconce, we peek into the primary bedroom.

-The master bedroom features a blue-gray silken wall covering that adds substantial texture to the room, in addition to a fluffy blanket, leather panels on the bed frame, and sheer curtains.
+The primary bedroom features a blue-gray silken wall covering that adds substantial texture to the room, in addition to a fluffy blanket, leather panels on the bed frame, and sheer curtains.
 A light color pallet is soothing, perfect for a bedroom.

 The geometric guest bedroom features a four-post bed, a charcoal ceiling, a bold accent chair in orange, golden accents, and a fantastic view of the Chicago skyline.
 The room is wallpapered in a geometric pattern, which is incredible.